Reviews You Can Rely On

 When Should You Use a Bike Lock?

 Chances are, if you've ever had a bike stolen, your reaction to this question is very different than someone who hasn't.
-A bike lock should be used when you're parking your bike in a public setting, even when you're sitting in a coffee shop and can see it clearly.
+A bike lock should be used when parking your bike in a public setting, even when you're sitting in a coffee shop and can see it.
 Bike thieves operate on opportunity; if they think they can snag your wheels with little risk to themselves, they will.
-Even in a crowded public place, a thief may not hesitate to cut through a wimpy lock and make off with your bike quickly.
+Even in a crowded public place, a thief may not hesitate to quickly cut through a wimpy lock and make off with your bike.

 Bike theft is a prevalent problem.
 Using a bike lock is a useful preventative method to keep the worst from happening to you.
 Granted, it isn't a guarantee.
 Still, choosing a lock is just as important as selecting a saddle because it should be used just as often.
-That said, we encourage you to find the perfect fit; a bike lock that suits the security needs of where you are riding and one that makes it easy to form the habit of using.
+That said, we encourage you to find the perfect fit; a bike lock that suits the security needs of where you are riding and makes it easy to form the habit of using it.

 Transporting Your Lock

-Although the style of lock and level of security sometimes become linked in people's brains after browsing options on Amazon, there are lots of styles out there that come in varying degrees of security.
-We recommend you select your transport style, then take into account your security level.
+We recommend you select your transport style, then consider your security level.
 The first aspect of style to think about is where you would want to carry your new lock, such as on your bike or person.

 On the Frame

-If you're new to the cycling world and use your bike to commute, mounting your bike lock to your frame is a solid recommendation.
-There are many types of locks that include an easy-to-install (and if you buy it at a shop, they might install it for you) bracket that mounts onto your seat post or another part of your bike frame that you then clip your lock into while you ride.
-The frame absorbs the extra weight of the lock and, with correct installation, you shouldn't notice it much.
+If you're new to cycling and use your bike to commute, mounting your bike lock to your frame is a solid recommendation.
+Many locks include an easy-to-install (and if you buy it at a shop, they might install it for you) bracket that mounts onto your seat post or another part of your bike frame that you then clip your lock into while you ride.
+The frame absorbs the extra weight of the lock, and with the correct installation, you shouldn't notice it much.
 A heavy lock on a bike frame feels lighter than a heavy lock in a backpack.

 bike lock - the huldit bike lock holder fits all models of u-locks and can make...